Yelp/yelp_kafka/docs/source/index.rst

 Welcome to Yelp Kafka's documentation!
 ======================================

-yelp_kafka is a library to interact with kafka at Yelp. yelp_kafka is a wrapper around kafka-python.
+Yelp_kafka is a library to interact with kafka at Yelp.
+Yelp_kafka is a wrapper around kafka-python.
-Yelp_kafka supports consumer group and multiprocessing consumer group, this API allows multiple consumer instances to coordinate with each other while consuming messages from different kafka partitions.
+Yelp_kafka supports consumer group and multiprocessing consumer group, that allow multiple consumer instances to coordinate with each other while consuming messages from different kafka partitions.
 See :ref:`consumer_group`.
 It also provides consumer offsets validation.

 .. note::